Peter Ellis (childcare worker): Supreme Court decision

 On 7 October 2022, the Supreme Court allowed the appeal and quashed Ellis' convictions.
 The Court unanimously found that there were problems with Karen Zelas' evidence, and that the jury had not been fairly informed of the risk of contamination of the children's evidence (for example through repeated parental questioning).
 The Court said its decision should not be taken "as a criticism of the parents, the complainants or those involved in the investigation and trial".
 This was the first time in New Zealand history that a conviction had been overturned posthumously.

 During the appeal, Ellis' lawyers, including Natalie Coates, had argued that the Court should overturn Ellis' conviction on the basis of Tikanga Māori (the customary rules which govern Māori life), arguing it gave him the right to clear his name and restore his mana (prestige) posthumously.
 Coates later said: "although tikanga had not been the deciding factor in the [Court's] decision, it had affirmed its relevance in the legal framework".

-The Supreme Court's decision was welcomed by Ellis' family and supporters as a vindication of several years of efforts to clear his name.
+The Supreme Court's decision was welcomed by Ellis' family and supporters as a vindication of twenty-eight years of efforts to clear his name.
 By contrast, the parents of some of the alleged victims issued a statement expressing shock and sadness that the Court had allegedly favoured a convicted criminal and ignored the victims by quashing his convictions.